- 80,000 points initial bonus

-The Verdict: Whether it’s truly a premier option is a matter for debate, but the Citi Premier® Card certainly represents a solid way to subsidize your travel expenses, assuming you have excellent credit.
+The Verdict: Whether it’s truly a premier option is a matter for debate, but the Citi Premier® Card certainly represents a solid way to subsidize your travel expenses, assuming you have good credit.

 Your earnings will always be worth 25% more when redeemed for airfare.
 That’s important to remember as you consider the 3 points per $1 spent on air travel, hotels, gas, dining and at supermarkets that you’ll earn, in addition to 1 point per $1 on everything else.
 In other words, the card’s regular earning rates range from the points equivalent of 1% cash back up to 3% cash back, depending on where you make purchases and how you approach redemption.
 However you decide to use this card, carrying a balance from month to month should definitely be avoided.
 Citi Premier does not offer 0% introductory rates.

-So, to recap, this card is best for frequent travelers with excellent credit who always pay their monthly bills in full and are fine with booking all of their accommodations through the ThankYou Rewards website.
+So, to recap, this card is best for frequent travelers with at least good credit who always pay their monthly bills in full and are fine with booking all of their accommodations through the ThankYou Rewards website.
 To learn more, just keep reading below.